hasura/ndc-spec/specification/src/specification/queries/filtering.md

 #### Referencing a column from the same collection

 If the `ComparisonTarget` has type `column`, then the `name` property refers to a column in the current collection.
+The `arguments` property allows clients to submit argument values for columns that require [arguments](./arguments.html#field-arguments).

 #### Referencing nested fields within columns